gabriel19913/DataScienceWithPython/Repositories.md

 * [gym](https://github.com/openai/gym) - OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithm.
 * [Hermione](https://github.com/A3Data/hermione) - Hermione is the newest open source library that will help Data Scientists on setting up more organized codes, in a quicker and simpler way.
 * [Hyperopt-sklearn](https://github.com/hyperopt/hyperopt-sklearn) - Hyperopt-sklearn is Hyperopt-based model selection among machine learning algorithms in scikit-learn https://hyperopt.github.io/hyperopt-sklearn/
+* [igel](https://github.com/nidhaloff/igel) - A machine learning tool that allows to train, test and use models without writing code.
 * [jukebox](https://github.com/openai/jukebox/ - Code for "Jukebox: A Generative Model for Music")
 * [jupyter-book](https://github.com/executablebooks/jupyter-book) - Build interactive, publication-quality documents from Jupyter Notebooks http://jupyterbook.org
 * [kedro](https://github.com/quantumblacklabs/kedro) - Kedro is an open-source Python framework that applies software engineering best-practice to data and machine-learning pipelines.